everx-labs/ever-cli/README.md

 `<path_to_keys_or_seed_phrase>` - path to sender wallet key file or the corresponding seed phrase in quotes.

 `--value *number*` - value to be transferred (in tokens).

+`--v2` - optional flag, force to interpret wallet as multisig v2.

 Example: